aadil-1811/Trade-Bridge/README.md

 ## Scope & Features 💡

-VendorLink application consists of a customer module and a Vendor Module.
+TradeBridge application consists of a customer module and a Vendor Module.
 ###  <u>Customer Module</u>:

 - <p style='text-align: justify;'> User first needs to Sign-Up and authenticate his/her Mobile no. via OTP.</p>